CatchZeng/cat-jsutils/README.md

 # cat-jsutils

-A collection of JavaScript utility functions.
+A collection of JavaScript utility functions without any dependencies.
-These are the functions that I need all the time.

-The library is designed not to have any dependencies.

 ## Installation